SQL Injection Testing Tutorial (Example and Prevention of SQL Injection Attack)

 The Essence of this Attack

-As mentioned earlier, the essence of this attack is to hack the database with malicious purpose.
+As mentioned earlier, the essence of this attack is to hack the database for malicious purposes.

 In order to perform this Security Testing, initially, you need to find the vulnerable system parts and then send malicious SQL code through them to the database.
 If this attack is possible for a system, then appropriate malicious SQL code will be sent and harmful actions may be performed in the database.